AbuSufian-org/Lead-Data-Analysis-And-Optimization/README.md

-## Lead Data Analysis Optimizing | Lead Buying Selling with Data Driven Insights
+## Lead Data Analysis And Optimizing | Lead Buying Selling with Data Driven Insights
 ### *This is a real-world project.*
 ---
 ## COMPANY OVERVIEW